Digital Wellness is On The Rise

 Over 200 people pledged to embrace a culture of digital wellbeing last week in Detroit.
 This was just one small step towards digital wellness within the workplace!
 Beyond Detroit, Digital Wellness is on the forefront of many peoples minds.

-During the Apple Developers conference yesterday, they announced that the new iOS will have settings that focus on your digital health.
+During the Apple Developers conference, they announced that the new iOS will have settings that focus on your digital health.
 This announcement comes in the wake of Google’s latest Android updates that focus on digital wellbeing.
 Beyond these two leaders, there are other organizations embracing a culture of digital wellness.

 - Anheuser-Busch uses beer crates to hold cell phones to promote focused meetings.